szellner/aspect-tagger/README.md

 # aspectTagger
-A short script to tag square and panoramic images.
+A bash script that tags square and panoramic images.
 ### Synopsis
-A bash script that tags square and panoramic images.
 Easily find Instagram photos, profile pictures, color/bump/normal/etc. maps, tiling textures, panoramic vacation photos and more.
 Once images are tagged, set even more specific tags like ‘instagram’ or ‘specular maps’ to make searching a breeze!

 ### Code Example
 Run for home directory (the default root):